-Can we register on the day of the event?
+Can I register the day of the event?

-No, unfortunately we are looking at a large number of participants and we anticipate having to shut down registration weeks before the event.
+This event can’t support an unlimited number of participants so we anticipate having to shut down registration in the weeks before the event.

 What is the last day to register to receive a shirt and participation medal?

-Please reference the map provided HERE for more clarity on some of the following questions.
+Please reference the COURAGE TRIATHLON Course Map provided on this site and PACKET PICKUP AND RACE DAY DIRECTIONS for more clarity on some of the following questions.

 Are the packet pick-up and the check in at the same place/time?

-NO. Packet pickup on race day will be at the North Almanor Campground Boat Launch Parking Area (the run/bike transition area, Station 2 on map) off Almanor Dr West starting at 0700 on the morning of the race.
-Check in, where you’ll receive your timing chip, will be at the Plumas Pines Resort (Station 1 on map), 3000 Almanor Dr. West from 0700-0945.
+YES.
+Packet pickup will be at Plumas Pines Resort, (Station 1 on map) 3000 Almanor Dr West starting at 0700 on race day and from 1600-1900 on the evening prior.
+Check in, where you’ll receive your timing chip, will also be at the Plumas Pines Resort (Station 1 on map).
 Bring ID please.

 When/where do we pick up our packets?

-Early packet pick-up will be at the Plumas Pines Resort on the Friday evening before the event from 4-7pm.
+Early packet pick-up will be at the Plumas Pines Resort (Station 1) on the Friday evening before the event from 4:00-7:00 p.m.
 We strongly recommend picking up packets then.
-On race morning, packet pickup will be at Station 2, the North Almanor Campground Boat Launch Parking Area.
+On race morning, packet pickup will be at the same location, Station 1.

 Is it easy to find my way to the event and equipment drop off areas?